jamielsharief/lightning/docs/translator.md

 $message = $translator->translate('Hello {user}!', ['user'=> $user->name]); // Hallo Jim
 ```

-The translator also supports simple message formatting, by providing a `|` with the key `count`
+The translator also supports simple message formatting, by providing a `|` with the key `count`.
+When the string is split, if the index is found for the count it will use that, if not it will use the last index.

 ```php
 $message = $translator->translate('There are zero apples|There is 1 apple|There are {count} apples', ['count'=> count($apples)]);